mgreiler/secure-code-review-checklist/README.md

 organization considers ‘strong encryption’ to be, and all implementation instances should adhere to this standard.
 • Cryptographic modules must be tested under high load with multithreaded implementations, and each piece of encrypted data should be checked to ensure it was encrypted and decrypted correctly.
-## Does this code change reveal some secret information like keys, passwords, or usernames?

-## Is data retrieved from external APIs or libraries checked accordingly?
+☐ sensitive data has been secured in memory, storage and transit ☐ restricted areas require SSL
+☐ sensitive information not passed to/from non-SSL pages ☐ proper SSL set up
+☐ SSL provider supports only strong algorithms
+☐ web-based admin tools require SSL
+☐ decryption services protected by authentication/authorization
+☐ require SSL for login page
+☐ securely store cryptographic keys

 ## Exception handling
 - [ ] Do all methods have appropriate exceptions?
-- [ ] Does the error shown to users open us up for attacks, ie. includes stack trace, ids, etc?
+- [ ] Does the error shown to users reveal sensitive information or open us up for attacks, ie. includes stack trace, ids, etc?
+- [ ] Does the application fails securely when exceptions occur?
+- [ ] Are system errors never shown to users?
+- [ ] Are resources released and transactions rolled back when there is an error?
+- [ ] Are all user / system actions are logged?
+- [ ] Do we make sure that sensitive information is not logged (e.g. passwords)?
+- [ ] Do we make sure we have logs or all important user management events (e.g. password reset)?
+- [ ] Are unusual activity such as multiple login attempts logged?
+- [ ] Do logs have enough detail to reconstruct events for audit purposes?

 ## Reducing the attack surface
 - [ ] Are there any alarms or monitoring to spot if they are accessing sensitive data that they shouldn’t be?
 This could